On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: On the effect of limits and reduction

-This implies that the set of $x$ such that $\dim_{H}(W(x)) < n-1$ is dense.
+This implies that $\mathcal{H}^{n-1}(W(x))=0$ for almost all $x$.
 By induction $W(x)$ is nowhere $\gamma$-coisotropic (at least in a neighbourhood of $z_{0}$) and therefore there is a dense set of $x$ such that the $W(x)$ are nowhere $\gamma$-coisotropic.
 According to Proposition \ref{Prop-9.4}, this implies that $V$ is nowhere $\gamma$-coisotropic.